sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 In theory, you should go through rejecting bad channels and bad portions of data before running ICA.
 However, the tutorial dataset is clean enough for running ICA without prior artifact rejection.

 This dataset already contains channel locations.
-However, when working with a dataset that does not have channel locations, select the <span style="color: brown">Edit → Channel locations</span> menu item and press *OK* to look up channel locations based on channel labels, then close the channel editor.
+However, when working with a dataset that does not have channel locations, select the <span style="color: brown">Edit → Channel locations</span> menu item and press *Ok* to look up channel locations based on channel labels, then close the channel editor.

 ### Run ICA